 Do you really need heated motorcycle gloves?

-We ALWAYS recommend wearing proper protective motorcycle clothing when you ride, even if you’re just popping down the road to the shops.
+I ALWAYS recommend wearing proper protective motorcycle clothing when you ride, even if you’re just popping down the road to the shops.

 But, in a word, no- you don’t need heated gloves, even if you live somewhere like the UK where it gets cooooooold in winter.